Aryzta needs to sell €600m of assets to reset business, shareholders claim

 Activist investors up the ante ahead of August showdown with Swiss-Irish food group

-Troubled Swiss-Irish food group Aryzta needs to sell off a further €600 million of assets to reduce debt and “return the business to profitable growth”, the company’s dissident shareholders have claimed.
+Troubled Swiss-Irish food group Aryzta needs to sell off a further €600 million of assets to reduce debt and “return the business to profitable growth”, a group of activist shareholders have claimed.

-The investors led by Swiss group Veraison declined to say whether this might involve the sale of its US business but they voiced concern that previous offers for the group’s North American assets had not been taken seriously by the board and that investors had not been informed about the offers.
+The investors, led by Swiss group Veraison, declined to say whether this might involve the sale of its US business, but they voiced concern that previous offers for Aryzta’s North American assets had not been taken seriously by its board and that investors had not been informed about the offers.

-The shareholders, which include Aryzta’s largest investor Cobas, are seeking to oust Aryzta chairman Gary McGann and four other directors in a bid to reverse the decline in shareholder value.
+The shareholders, who include Aryzta’s largest investor Cobas, are seeking to oust Aryzta chairman Gary McGann and four other directors in a bid to reverse the decline in shareholder value.

-The Dublin-listed company, which owns the Cuisine de France and Otis Spunkmeyer labels, has been struggling to halt a decline in earnings, particularly in the US, and negative investor sentiment towards its complex capital structure.
+Aryzta, a Dublin-listed company which owns the Cuisine de France and Otis Spunkmeyer labels, has been struggling to halt a decline in earnings, particularly in the US, and negative investor sentiment towards its complex capital structure.

 Aryzta shares are down more than 85 per cent from when the company raised about €800 million in an emergency share sale in late 2018.